-We often overlook our ear health, but our ears are very important, not only for hearing, but for our balance too.
+We often overlook our ear health, but our ears are crucial, not only for hearing, but also for maintaining our balance.

 Prescription Doctor offers a number of treatments to keep your ears in tip-top condition.

-Our ears help us aurally perceive the world around us, and the vestibular system within our inner ears helps keep us balanced and coordinated.
+Our ears enable us to perceive the world around us aurally, and the vestibular system within our inner ears helps maintain our balance and coordination.

-Despite the importance of our ears, we often neglect their care until there's a problem.
+Despite the importance of our ears, we often neglect their care until a problem arises.

 One common affliction of the ears is earwax impaction.
-This is when earwax becomes lodged within the auditory canal of the outer ear, which results in a blockage.
+This occurs when earwax becomes lodged within the auditory canal of the outer ear, resulting in a blockage.

 Symptoms of earwax impaction can include:

-Symptoms may not always be present in the case of an earwax impaction.
+Symptoms may not always be present in cases of earwax impaction.
 Some people may only experience sudden hearing loss in one ear or a feeling of fullness in the ear.

 However, dizziness and nausea may be reported, as the build-up of earwax can affect the vestibular system, located in the inner ear, which is responsible for balance and spatial orientation.